digitalindiana/DIMockServer/README.md

 ## FAQ
 ----

-How can i allow local networking?
+How can I allow local networking?
 > Please add following in your `Info.plist` file
 ```
     <key>NSAppTransportSecurity</key>